brunodifranco/project-rossmann-sales/README.md

 - XGBoost Regressor
 - Light GBM Regressor

-The inital performance for all six algorithms are displayed below (sorted by RMSE):
+The initial performance for all six algorithms are displayed below (sorted by RMSE):

 <div align="center">